BenWashburn1457/seatrac_driver/README.md

 ```

 ### Dependancies
-* Boost: if you do not have boost on your system, you can install it with '''sudo apt-get install libboost-all-dev'''
+* Boost: if you do not have boost on your system, you can install it with ```sudo apt-get install libboost-all-dev```

 ## Using in your C++ project